 Entry-Level Profile Example

-Energetic Waiter with 2+ years of experience in a high-volume chain restaurant.
-Provide courteous, attentive service while driving sales of daily specials, appetizers, and desserts.
-Fast learner who adapts readily to new work challenges and conditions.
+Energetic waiter with over two years of experience in a high-volume chain restaurant.
+Provide courteous, attentive service while driving daily specials, appetizers, and dessert sales — fast learner who adapts readily to new work challenges and conditions.

 Senior-Level Profile Example

-Personable Waitress with 10+ years of experience in fast-paced restaurant settings.
+Personable waitress with over 10 years of experience in fast-paced restaurant settings.
 Skilled at memorizing menus, training new hires, and providing top-caliber service to customers.
-Draw on strong knowledge of POS systems, including Toast, TouchBistro, and Upserve.
+Draw on strong knowledge of point-of-sale (POS) systems, including Toast, TouchBistro, and Upserve.

 You can show your impact as a waitress or waiter by giving specific numbers on your performance.
 These may include how many customers you served, how much revenue you brought in, or where you ranked on your team for guest satisfaction.
 When data isn’t available, you can still show results by explaining how the job responsibility promoted the restaurant’s overall success.
 For instance, if one of your task areas was side work like cleaning and restocking, you could mention how these duties helped the kitchen staff stay efficient and on-task preparing food orders.